Azealia Banks: Other notable disputes

-In December 2016, Banks posted a series of videos on Instagram detailing her cleanup of a closet in her apartment where she claims to have been practicing witchcraft.
+In December 2016, Banks posted a series of videos on Instagram detailing her cleanup of a closet in her apartment where she claimed to have been practicing witchcraft.
 She admitted to practicing "three years worth of brujeria".
 The video appeared to show dried blood, feathers, and the carrion of dead chickens.
-In January 2021, she received criticism after posting a video on Instagram of her digging up and cooking her dead pet cat.
+In January 2021, she received criticism after posting a video on Instagram of her exhuming the remains of her dead pet cat, Lucifer, and collecting some of his bones.
 She later said in an interview that she did not eat the cat and exhumed it for taxidermizing purposes.